 Agricultural sensors and paired technology can produce detailed maps of the land’s topography.
 It can also give climate forecasts.
 This information can be delivered in real-time to farmers who can use the data to make immediate adjustments on where to place crops, what type of crops to plant, and how to adjust their crop care.
 Farms located in rural areas and extensive land can still receive reliable connectivity through SIMON IoT.

-This technology monitors growth, points out anomalies, and detects infestations.
+This form of IoT in agriculture monitors growth, points out anomalies, and detects infestations.
 All of this information is ultimately used to avoid and address harm to your crops.

 Livestock can be given wearable IoT devices that monitor the animals’ vitals, location, and even reproductive patterns.
-Farmers won’t lose as many animals to death or illness by heeding the information from these IoT devices.
-You’re able to give more-informed care to sick animals.
+Farmers can lessen loss due to death or illness by heeding the information from these IoT devices for more informed care.
 For instance, the sick animal can be removed from the herd to prevent diseases from spreading, illness can be diagnosed faster, and treatment distributed more efficiently.

 Once your crops have been harvested, IoT devices can help your crops last longer when they are stored.
 Sensors can help you monitor and adjust temperature and humidity levels.

-IoT solutions are helping farmers close the supply-to-demand gap, by ensuring high yields, profitability, and protection of their environment.
-By successfully applying technology to their ecosystems, farmers are able increase crop productivity and livestock health.
+Using IoT in agriculture solutionshelps farmers close the supply-to-demand gap by ensuring high yields, profitability, and protection of their environment.
+By successfully applying technology to their ecosystems, farmers are able to increase crop productivity and livestock health.
 IoT makes this possible by tracking livestock vitals and locations, as well as multiple factors affecting crop health.

-IoT technology used in farming allows for sustainability.
+IoT in agriculture and farming allows for sustainability.
 The monitoring sensors and software applications made available to farmers can optimize expenditure of resources which saves you money and allows you to farm in a sustainable way.

 and become a part of our thousands strong IoT community